 Since its founding in 1832, Longines has been synonymous with exceptional timepieces, epitomizing quality and precision.
 Originally established as Raiguel Jeune and Cie in Saint-Imier, Switzerland, the company embraced its current name in 1867 following a move to Les Longines, St. Imier.

 In 1889, Longines introduced its now-iconic logo, the hourglass with wings, a design that remains unchanged, symbolizing the brand's enduring commitment to reliability and elegance.
-Rooted in Swiss tradition, Longines watches are powered by the renowned Swiss quartz movement, celebrated for its unmatched accuracy.
+Rooted in Swiss tradition, Longines watches uses Swiss quartz movement with its unmatched accuracy.

 You might also like: Oris vs Longines: Which One is Better?

-Longines' reputation for excellence extends beyond craftsmanship to its role as a favored timekeeper in the sports world, partnering with leading figures and events to showcase its precision.
+Longines' reputation for excellence extends beyond craftsmanship to its role as a favored timekeeper in the sports world.
+They partners with leading figures and events to showcase its precision.

 The brand’s dedication to innovation is evident in its development of in-house mechanisms, beginning with the acclaimed Longines Calibre 20A.
-This pioneering model, featuring the brand’s first in-house movement, garnered international praise and a prestigious award at the 1987 Universal Exposition in Paris.
+This pioneering model, featuring the brand’s first in-house movement.
+For that reason, this watch garnered international praise and a prestigious award at the 1987 Universal Exposition in Paris.

 The Longines Calibre 201A further demonstrates the brand’s technical prowess with its sophisticated anchor escapement, a testament to the craftsmanship that rivals other luxury watchmakers like Rolex and Omega.
-Despite competing in a high-end market, Longines watches are known for their relative affordability, offering luxury within reach.
+Despite competing in a high-end market, Longines watches are relatively affordable, offering luxury within reach.

 As a distinguished member of the Swatch Group Limited, Longines continues to uphold its legacy as a beacon of Swiss watchmaking excellence.